 MMM: What is your filmmaking background?

-Skwarko: I studied filmmaking at Curtin University in Perth Western Australia.
-Most people there were so interested in directing or producing, no one really wanted to know the technical aspects, so that gave me the opportunity to gain a lot of experience in many different areas like camerawork, editing, visual effects etc.
+Skwarko: I studied filmmaking at Curtin University in Perth, Western Australia.
+Most students at the time were either interested in directing or producing, not many were interested in the technical side, so fortunately that gave me the opportunity to gain experience in many different areas like camerawork, lighting, editing, visual effects etc.

 MMM: Can you name any filmmakers who influenced you?

 Skwarko: Robert Rodriguez, Paul Thomas Anderson, David Fincher, Christopher Nolan, Alejandro Gonzalez Inarrittu, name anyone good and add them to the list hah!